redhat-developer/kam/docs/commands/README.md

 <medium><pre>
-Kubernetes Application Managemer(KAM) is a CLI tool to scaffold your GitOps repository
+Kubernetes Application Manager (KAM) is a CLI tool to scaffold your GitOps repository

 Usage:
   kam [command]